 Oklahoma law imposes a legal obligation on both parents to financially support their children.
 This requirement applies to all parents, even if they were never married.
 Without a paternity determination there is no legally enforceable way to make a child’s biological father pay child support.

 Once paternity is established in court, a child’s mother or the child to seek a court order enforcing child support obligations upon the legal father.
 The mother or child can seek a contempt citation, wage garnishment, or other protections upon a court order establishing paternity being entered.
-Whether seeking to enforce child support or protect yourself from excessive child support, Cannon Law Firm can help you through the complicated process of contested child support actions, including these proceedings in paternity cases.
+Whether seeking to enforce child support or protect yourself from excessive child support, CANNON & ASSOCIATES can help you through the complicated process of contested child support actions, including these proceedings in paternity cases.

 When an unmarried couple have a child and the father consents to be legally identified as the child’s father, an Acknowledgment of Paternity form can be signed to establish paternity.
 Both parties can sign a Voluntary Acknowledgment of Paternity, which is available at any hospital or through the Oklahoma Department of Human Services website.